 I wasn't meeting my guide until the next day and had accidentally put the incorrect day in the pickup time from the airport to the city center so had to wait for about an hour and a half.
 This gave me just enough time to stand in a massive line to exchange money from Chilean pesos to Argentinian currency.

-We drove into the city center, my Airbnb host met me within 5-10 minutes of notifying her I was on my way.
-I dropped my luggage off in my room, freshened up, grabbed some coffee at a store down the street right before they closed at 8pm!
+We drove into the city center which was only about a 30-40 minute drive because the traffic wasn't too bad.
+My driver told me, through my Google Translate on my phone, that traffic can cause up to an hour of delays into the city....good to know since I plan on visiting Buenos Aires again in the future.
+My Airbnb host met me within 5-10 minutes of notifying her I was on my way.
+I dropped my luggage off in my room, took a deliciously hot shower, grabbed some coffee at a store down the street right before they closed at 8pm!
 Then headed over to Virtua Tango Club.

 Dance the Tango with Locals